LouisLanganay/42sh-tester/README.md

 Based on TCSH.

 ## Requirements
-- You must `make` your shell.
+- You must `make` your project.
 - Your binary must have the name "mysh".

 ## Usage
-1. Go into your shell folder and clone this repo.
-2. Run `cd 42sh-tester && ./my_tester`
+1. Go to the last release and download the `my_tester.sh` file.
+2. Put it in the root of your project.
+3. Run it with `./my_tester.sh`.

+:information_source: Don't forget to `chmod 777 my_tester.sh` before running it.

 ## Features tested
 ### Commands builtin